filippolmt/m5stack-atom-switchbot-lock-pro/README.md

 ⚠️ **IMPORTANT:**

 - `config.py` contains sensitive credentials and is excluded from Git
-- Do not share your Bearer Token
+- Do not share your Token or Secret
 - Use a secure Wi-Fi network (WPA2/WPA3)
 - Consider using a dedicated VLAN for IoT devices